-A recent article by Steve Drummond, Senior Education Editor for NPR News, attempted to answer these fundamental questions.
+Steve Drummond’s article ‘In The Age Of Screen Time, Is Paper Dead?‘ attempted to answer these fundamental questions.
 And he’s not alone – several studies throughout the past decade have sought to answer the same questions.

 Their findings?
 While many still say it’s too early to tell, recent studies do suggest that there are some areas needing to be addressed before we go paperless.

 For instance, research by the Canadian Paediatric Society (CPS) suggests that excessive screen time can negatively affect attention and cognitive development, and cause language delays in young children.
 While e-books have been shown to offer benefits to children’s reading engagement, the sound effects and animation can interfere with story comprehension and event sequencing.
 When you add the costs going digital imposes, moving towards a paperless education can be viewed as a bit unrealistic at present, especially in developing economies.

 To better understand the debate of digital over paper, we need to review why education bodies and government departments are seemingly pushing the education landscape to be more digital.

 Over the past fifteen years, we have seen countries all over the world undertake curriculum and education reforms.
 Reforms intended to prepare their young people with the skills and knowledge needed to support the future economy and enable their citizens to compete in a global job market.

 Take, for example, the National Curriculum Statement introduced by South Africa in 2007, designed to ‘take account of the knowledge and skills required to participate in a globalising century world’.